Hvelvigen/homelab/systems/linux/ubuntu/ssh-configuration.md

 sudo ss -tuln | grep 2022
 ```

-If nothing appears, don’t panic — I’ve had this happen on fresh installs.
+If the port change doesn’t appear immediately, don’t panic — I’ve had this happen on a fresh system, it’s usually just the SSH service not having reloaded cleanly.
+It happens, even when you do everything right.

 A quick reboot usually kicks systemd into applying the updated socket bindings properly:

 ```bash